cornerstonejs/cornerstone/docs/backlog.md

  * more viewport functionality
      * Rotation (90, 180, 270, 0)
      * Flip (Horizontal / Vertical)
-     * non square pixels (pixel spacing is not the same vertically and horizontally)
      * Non linear LUTs (modality & voi)
-     * Turn on/off interpolation of image pixels
  * Performance related
    * switch to lower resolution image during ww/wc operation to improve framerate
-   * only regenerate rendered image if ww/wc changes - that way pan/zoom is faster
    * only regenerate the part of the rendered image that is actually visible - perhaps by tiling it
  * Pixel data management
      * Caching of pixel data to HTML5 local storage?